Sweeping Arrangements of Non-Piercing Curves in Plane: Minimal Digons and Triangles

 \section{Minimal Digons and Triangles}

-In this section, we describe a basic operation required in our proofs, namely that of bypassing \emph{minimal digons} or {\em minimal triangles} in an arrangement $\mathcal{A}(\Gamma)$ of a set of non-piercing curves $\Gamma$.
-Recall that in general digons or triangles are not cells in the arrangement $\mathcal{A}(\Gamma)$.
-A digon $L$ formed by curves $\alpha$ and $\beta$ is minimal if it does not contain another digon.
-Equivalently, $L$ is minimal if the intersection of any curve $\delta$ with $L$, consists of disjoint arcs each having one end-point on $\alpha$ and one end-point on $\beta$.
-Let $L$ be a minimal digon formed by curves $\alpha$ and $\beta$ with vertices $u$ and $v$.
-The operation of bypassing $L$ modifies the arcs of $\alpha$ and $\beta$ as shown in Figure \ref{fig:digonbypassing}.
-Formally, the bypassing is done in two steps.
+In this section, we describe two basic operation in an arrangement of a set $\Gamma$ of non-piercing curves.

+{\bf Minimal digon untangling.} A digon $L$ is said to be \emph{minimal} if it does not contain another digon.
+Let $L$ be a minimal digon defined by curves $\alpha$ and $\beta$ in $\Gamma$ with vertices $u$ and $v$.
+By the minimality of $L$, the intersection of any curve $\delta \in \Gamma$ with $L$ consists of disjoint arcs, each having one end-point on $\alpha$ and one end-point on $\beta$.
+The operation of untangling $L$ modifies the arcs of $\alpha$ and $\beta$ as shown in Figure~\ref{fig:digonbypassing}.
+Formally, the untangling is done in two steps.
 First we replace the arc of $\alpha$ between $u$ and $v$ by the arc of $\beta$ between $u$ and $v$ and vice versa so that $u$ and $v$ are now points of tangencies between $\alpha$ and $\beta$.
 Next we get rid of the tangencies by moving $\alpha$ and $\beta$ slightly apart from each other around $u$ and $v$.
 We also add {\em reference points} called $u_\alpha$ and $u_{\beta}$ arbitrarily close to $u$ so that $\alpha$ passes between $u$ and $u_\alpha$ keeping $u_\beta$ on the same side as $u$, and similarly $\beta$ passes between $u$ and $u_\beta$ keeping $u_\alpha$ on the same side as $u$.
 We define the reference points $v_\alpha$ and $v_\beta$ close to $v$ analogously.
-Note that the reference points are not vertices in the modified arrangment.
-We claim that the if a minimal digon in a non-piercing family is bypassed, the modified family obtained is still non-piercing.
+Note that the reference points are not vertices in the modified arrangement.
+We claim that if we are given an arrangement of non-piercing curves, then the arrangement obtained by untangling a minimal digon remains non-piercing.
+Before we do that, we need the following Lemma from Basu Roy et al.,~\cite{DBLP:journals/dcg/RoyGRR18}.

 \hide{

 }